-'Tis the season: Family expert says parents should let kids' beliefs about Santa develop naturallyDecember 13th, 2012 in Psychology & Psychiatry /
+'Tis the season: Family expert says parents should let kids' beliefs about Santa develop naturallyDecember 13th, 2012 by Stephanie Murray in Psychology & Psychiatry /

 (Medical Xpress)—When it comes to Santa Claus, a Kansas State University expert says let children believe in the jolly old elf as long as they want.